myanpetra99/GPT-OTG/README.md

 ## How to install
 To use the extension, do the following:

-1. The extension is not yet available on the Chrome Web Store.
+1. The extension is not yet available on the Chrome Web Store (Pending Review on Chrome Web Store).
 To install it, you'll need to use Developer Mode on Chrome://extensions.
 2. Download the extension from the Release section (link coming soon).
 3. In Chrome://extensions, choose "Load unpacked" and select the folder you downloaded.
 4. Once installed, you'll see the extension in your browser's toolbar and you're good to go!